ewilderj/ewilderj/README.md

   I'm no longer at Sysdig, you can find out about my management philosophy here.

-* While at Google, I did a lot of working building the [TensorFlow](https://tensorflow.org) and [Kubeflow](https://kubeflow.org/) communities.
+* While at Google, I did a lot of work building the [TensorFlow](https://tensorflow.org) and [Kubeflow](https://kubeflow.org/) communities.
 When I became the leader of the 20 person open source program manager group at Google,